Adelaide of Saxe-Meiningen, Queen of the United Kingdom

 by Susan Flantzer © Unofficial Royalty 2013

-Adelaide of Saxe-Meiningen, Credit – Wikipedia
+Adelaide of Saxe-Meiningen, Queen of the United Kingdom; Credit – Wikipedia

 One of the sons was William, Duke of Clarence (the future King William IV).
 William had never married but had lived for 20 years with actress Dorothea Jordan.
 Together they had ten illegitimate children, all of whom used the surname FitzClarence.
 William and Dorothea had separated in 1811 and Dorothea received a yearly allowance and the custody of their daughters, while William received the custody of their sons.
-There was a stipulation that Dorothea would not return to acting to retain the allowance and the custody of her daughters.
+There was a stipulation that Dorothea would not return to acting to retain both her allowance and the custody of her daughters.
 However, she did return to acting to help a son-in-law with a debt.
 William then got custody of their remaining daughters and Dorothea lost her allowance.
 She moved to France to escape creditors and died in poverty in 1816.
 Soon after the death of Princess Charlotte of Wales, negotiations began for the marriage of William to Princess Adelaide of Saxe-Meiningen, and the engagement was announced on April 19, 1818.
 William was 52 and Adelaide was 25.

 Adelaide’s siblings: